Nonlinear filtering based on density approximation and deep BSDE prediction: Conclusion and outlook

 \subsection{Acknowledgements}

 The authors would like to thank Melker Bild for his contributions through initial experiments conducted as part of his master's thesis, which explored related aspects of deep BSDE filtering.
 The work of {K.B.} and {S.L.} was supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
-The computations were enabled by resources provided by Chalmers e-Commons at Chalmers.
+The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at Chalmers e-Commons partially funded by the Swedish Research Council through grant agreement no. 2022-06725.